docker-archive/classicswarm/docs/swarm_at_scale/deploy-app.md

 You've [deployed the load balancer, the discovery backend, and a Swarm cluster](deploy-infra.md) so now you can build and deploy the voting application itself.
-You do this by starting a number of "dockerized applications" running in containers.
+You do this by starting a number of "Dockerized applications" running in containers.

 The diagram below shows the final application configuration including the overlay